Revival of quantum correlations without system-environment back-action: Dynamics of correlations for equal field phase probabilities

-It must be pointed out that the above revivals of quantum correlations, as characterized by entanglement and discord, occur without transfer of BACs from system to environment.
-The absence of back-action implies that the initial two-qubit correlations cannot be ``temporarily stored" as correlations with or within the environments.
-This differs from the usual point of view where revivals are interpreted in terms of transfer of BACs which correlate the independent non-Markovian environments, which in turn correlate again the qubits \cite{lopez2008PRL,bai2009PRA,Lopez2010PRA}.
-Here this mechanism is absent.
-Instead, the crucial feature seems to be the dependence of the two-qubit dynamics on the initial state, i.e. the non-Markovian character of the map.
-Moreover, the system here does not modify the dynamics of the environment, which essentially behaves as a random ``pump''.
-Although in our case the environment is classical, one may expect that quantum correlations in the system could revive when there is no transfer of BACs also for quantum environments.
-When attempting to physically interpret the origin of these revivals of two-qubit correlations, one could always look at some kind of correlations, different from BACs, which would play a role in this phenomenon.
-For example, by observing the phases of the two local fields in an individual copy belonging to the statistical ensemble represented by Eq.~(\ref{globalrandomfieldmap}), one could infer the unitary evolution of the corresponding two-qubit system without looking at it.
-This means that a correlation is present between the classical environment and the two-qubit system.
-However, it is not clear how to quantitatively connect this kind of system-environment correlations to the revival of two-qubit correlations.
+It should be pointed out that the above revivals of quantum correlations, as characterized by entanglement and discord, occur without transfer of correlations induced by back-action from system to environment.
+The absence of back-action implies that the initial two-qubit correlations cannot be ``temporarily stored" as correlations entirely within the environments.
+This differs from a common point of view where revivals are interpreted in terms of transfer of correlations induced by back-action which correlate the independent non-Markovian environments, which in turn again re-correlate the qubits \cite{lopez2008PRL,bai2009PRA,Lopez2010PRA}.
+In our example this mechanism is absent.

-From a different point of view, one could always formally introduce a fictitious external quantum environment and an extended Hilbert space, where the total dynamics is unitary, such that the reduced dynamics coincides with the dynamics examined here.
-The revival of correlations in the system could then be understood in terms of exchange of correlations with this external fictitious environment.
-However, this essentially remains only a formal explanation.
-After these argumentations, it looks more appealing to interpret the revival of correlations by referring to more accessible intrinsic characteristics of two-qubit system evolution itself.
-In the following we shall connect, in a quantitative way, the revival of correlations in our model to the degree of non-Markovianity of the map, that is, to the memory that the state of the system has of the correlations it owned in the past.